 Religion has hijacked the gospel, made ‘escaping hell’ its focus and used the threat of eternal damnation to scare people into the kingdom.
 “Good news!
 (But first, the bad news…)”.
 My own conversion experience was like that.
 I heard sermons about hell and judgment week after week and decided I needed ‘fire insurance’.

 Hell?
 Not going there…

-For most Christians, hell is a given, an unquestioned doctrine.
+For most Christians, an eternal hell is a given, an unquestioned doctrine.
 Hell fits their doctrinal system.
 God is love but He is also just.
 He must punish sin.
 Hell is the punishment for sin.
 Simple.

 Or is it?